pnkfelix/pnkfx-blog/source/_drafts/2015-12-31-gc-and-rust-part-2-roots-of-the-problem.markdown

 So, what other options do we have?

-Having the GC traverse the memory of the call-stack, even with the assistance of a stack map to provide precise type: information, will not give us the locations of all the roots, since some are located on the Rust Heap.
+Having the GC traverse the memory of the call-stack, even with the assistance of a stack map to provide precise type information, will not give us the locations of all the roots, since some are located on the Rust Heap.
 A stack map cannot hold the addresses of the blocks of memory dynamically allocated for a box on the heap.

-However, the stack map *can* hold the type: information for the local variables, and that sounds promising: If we record that a local variable `o` has type: `Box<Struct>`, then treat the contents of the box on the heap as owned by the stack, so that when we encounter `o` during the stack scan, we can recursively scan the memory of the box, using the type: `Struct` to inform the scan about how to treat each of the embedded fields.
+However, the stack map *can* hold the type information for the local variables, and that sounds promising: If we record that a local variable `o` has type `Box<Struct>`, then treat the contents of the box on the heap as owned by the stack, so that when we encounter `o` during the stack scan, we can recursively scan the memory of the box, using the type `Struct` to inform the scan about how to treat each of the embedded members.

 {% marginblock %}
 I have slightly modified the running example to show two instances